-- Severe storms and flooding have caused significant damage to areas of Illinois. - The counties of Stephenson and Winnebago have been declared Federal Disaster Areas. - The FDIC is encouraging banks to work constructively with borrowers who are experiencing difficulties beyond their control because of damage caused by the storms and floods. - Extending repayment terms, restructuring existing loans or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC will also consider regulatory relief from certain filing and publishing requirements for banks in the affected areas.
+- Severe storms and flooding have caused significant damage to areas of Ohio and Wisconsin. - In Ohio, eight counties have now been declared federal disaster areas, with the addition of Hardin and Seneca counties. - In Wisconsin, 14 counties have been declared federal disaster areas, with the addition of Columbia, Dane, Grant, Green, Iowa, Jefferson, Kenosha, Racine, and Rock counties. - The FDIC is encouraging banks to work constructively with borrowers who are experiencing difficulties beyond their control because of damage caused by the storms and floods. - Extending repayment terms, restructuring existing loans or easing terms for new loans, if done in a manner consistent with sound banking practices, can contribute to the health of the community and serve the long-term interests of the lending institution. - The FDIC will also consider regulatory relief from certain filing and publishing requirements for banks in the affected areas.

-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS IN AREAS AFFECTED BY SEVERE STORMS AND FLOODING IN ILLINOIS
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS IN AREAS AFFECTED BY SEVERE STORMS AND FLOODING IN OHIO AND WISCONSIN

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the storms and flooding in Illinois on the operations of financial institutions, and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the storms and flooding in Ohio and Wisconsin on the operations of financial institutions, and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives are being taken to provide regulatory relief and facilitate recovery.
 The FDIC encourages depository institutions in the disaster areas to meet the financial service needs of their communities.

 Lending.
 Bankers should work constructively with borrowers in communities affected by the storms and flooding.
 The FDIC realizes that the effects on local businesses and individuals are often transitory, and that prudent efforts to adjust or alter terms on existing loans in areas affected by the storms and floods should not be subject to examiner criticism.
-In supervising institutions impacted by the disaster, the FDIC will take into consideration the unusual circumstances the institutions face.
+In supervising institutions affected by the disaster, the FDIC will take into consideration the unusual circumstances the institutions face.
 The agency recognizes that efforts to work with borrowers in communities under stress can be consistent with safe and sound banking practices as well as in the public interest.

 Investments.
 Bankers should monitor municipal securities and loans extended in areas affected by the disaster.
-The FDIC realizes that local government projects may be negatively impacted.
+The FDIC realizes that local government projects may be negatively affected.
 Appropriate monitoring and prudent efforts to stabilize such investments are encouraged.